alihuber/gvim_rails_setup/README.md

 ================

 Just my settings for gvim/macvim.
-Copy .vimrc to ~/. all other files into ~/.vim directory
+Copy .vimrc and .gvimrc to ~/. all other files into ~/.vim directory

 Compile command-t plugin: